Sauaso Sue: 2019

 Sue made his debut for Canterbury-Bankstown against the New Zealand Warriors in Round 1 which ended in a 40-6 defeat.
 Following a Round 2 loss against rivals Parramatta which ended in another heavy defeat, Sue was demoted to reserve grade by coach Dean Pay.

 In Round 5, Sue was recalled to the Canterbury side as the club were defeated 40-4 by St George.
 Sue scored his first try for Canterbury in Round 11 against Melbourne which ended in a 28-6 defeat at Belmore Sports Ground.

 In Round 17 against Newcastle, Sue was taken from the field during Canterbury's 20-14 win with an injury.
 Scans later revealed that Sue had torn his anterior cruciate ligament (ACL) and he was ruled out for the rest of the season.

 2020

 On 22 September, Sue was one of eight players who were told by Canterbury that their services would not be required at the club in 2021.
 In November, he signed a 2-year contract with the Newcastle Knights starting in 2021.

 2021

 In round 13 of the 2021 NRL season, Sue was sent to the sin bin for a late tackle on Reed Mahoney during the club's 40-4 loss against Parramatta.
 He made a total of 23 appearances throughout the season for Newcastle including their elimination finals loss to Parramatta.

 2022

-Sue appeared in 7 games for Newcastle throughout the season.
+Sue appeared in seven games for Newcastle throughout the season.

-In July, Sue signed a 3-year contract with English Super League side Hull Kingston Rovers starting in 2023.
+In July, Sue signed a three-year contract with English Super League side Hull Kingston Rovers starting in 2023.

+2023

+Sue made his club debut for Hull Kingston Rovers in round 1 of the 2023 Super League season as they upset Wigan 27-18.

+Sue played 14 games for Hull Kingston Rovers in the 2023 Super League season as the club finished fourth on the table and qualified for the playoffs.

+2024

+On 12 October, Sue played in Hull Kingston Rovers 2024 Super League Grand Final loss against Wigan.

+2025

+On 7 June, Sue played in Hull Kingston Rovers 8-6 Challenge Cup final victory over Warrington.
+It was the clubs first major trophy in 40 years.

+On 10 June, Sue was found not guilty of a spitting charge during Hull Kingston Rovers Challenge Cup final victory.
+Sue would have been suspended for six matches if found guilty.